Dip Molding Process Bellows

 - Low cost tooling.

 - Parts can be sampled within a few days of tooling completion, so you won’t find a faster turnaround time.

 - We specialize in small and medium runs, so we won’t turn you away because you don’t need a million units.

 - We are experts in creating custom parts from your ideas or drawings while maintaining low production costs.

 Applications of Dip Molded Parts

 The applications for dip molded parts are almost endless.
-From industrial boots and covers to medical devices to consumer goods, dip molded parts are found just about everywhere due to their cost effectiveness and performance.
+From industrial boots and covers to medical dip molding to consumer goods, they can be found just about everywhere due to their cost effectiveness and performance.
 Dip molded parts are popularly used across automotive, electronics, pharmaceutical, food processing, construction, energy, semiconductor, medical industries among several others.
 A few examples of parts that are commonly manufactured utilizing the technique include:

 - Dust boots and bellows